Patanjalijoshi/Arduino---Motor-direction-control/README.md

 This project deals with controlling the direction of rotation of a DC motor

 ## Motor-direction-control
-In this project a 2 channel relay is used to control the direction and state of operation of a DC motor.
-The serial monitor is used to send commands to the Arduino mega to trun the motor clockwise, anti-clockwise or turn it off.
+In this project, a 2-channel relay is used to control a DC motor's direction and state of operation.
+The serial monitor is used to send commands to the Arduino mega to turn the motor clockwise, anti-clockwise, or turn it off.

 ### Components used: